 By Tim Allen, Vice President of Management Consulting, Pragmatek

-Gravity flow racking is just one of the many automation solutions for material handling challenges.
-If you would like to discuss this or other options please feel free to call or email me.
+Conveyor systems are another simple automation solution for material handling challenges with many possible practical applications.
+If you would like to discuss this or other material flow challenges please feel free to call or email me.

 Tim Allen is the VP of Management Consulting at Pragmatek and specializes in helping small and mid-size manufacturers improve business profitability.
 Contact: (214)-493-9111, firstname.lastname@example.org, LinkedIn